 “I removed the flag not only in defiance of those who enslaved my ancestors in the southern United States, but also in defiance of the oppression that continues against black people globally … I did it for all the fierce black women on the front lines of the movement and for all the little black girls who are watching us.
 I did it because I am free.”

-On June 27, 2015, Americans watched an unnamed woman scale a 30-foot pole as she removed the confederate flag from outside the state Capitol building in Columbia, South Carolina.
-We soon learned her name was Brittany "Bree" Newsome.
+On June 27, 2015, Americans watched an unnamed woman scale a thirty-foot pole and remove the Confederate flag from outside the State House in Columbia, South Carolina.
+We soon learned her name: Brittany “Bree” Newsome.

-Newsome is a graduate of New York University's Tisch School of the Arts and holds a BFA degree in Film & Television.
+Newsome is a graduate of New York University’s Tisch School of the Arts and holds a BFA degree in film and television.
 While in high school, Newsome composed music for the Baltimore Choral Arts Society.
-In college, she won several film competitions and since then has released an EP titled #StayStrong: A Love Song To Freedom Fighters.
-She believes that art is activism.
+In college, she won several film competitions and since then has released an EP titled #StayStrong: A Love Song to Freedom Fighters.
+For Newsome, art is activism.

 The courageous thirty-year-old filmmaker, activist and songstress’s famous action took place one day after President Obama had eulogized the Honorable Reverend Clementa Pinckney, a member of the South Carolina Senate and one of nine shooting victims in Mother Emmanuel AME Church in Charleston, South Carolina.

-Newsome worked with a team of 10 people who strategically planned to film the removal of the flag so that the world could see what democracy looks like.
-While Newsome is a filmmaker she gives credit to Todd Zimmer, a fellow organizer, who envisioned the visual that would go on to have an impact beyond measure.
+Newsome worked with a team of ten people who strategically planned to film the removal of the flag so that the world could see “good trouble” in action.
+Newsome gives credit to Todd Zimmer, a fellow organizer, for envisioning the video, which had such a powerful impact.